Latin American and Caribbean Area Studies

 SPA 426 Latin American/Latino Film and Fiction 3 Credits

 A study of the main trends in contemporary Hispanic fiction written in Latin America and the United States.
 Analysis and discussion of selected novels and short stories, and their cinematic representation on film.
 Required for majors.
+This course counts towards the fulfillment of the Disciplinary Perspectives element of the CLAS general education curriculum.

 SPA 496 Special Studies 3 Credits